sparkfun/SparkFun_GNSS_Combo_Breakout-ZED-F9P_NEO-D9S/docs/software_overview.md

 [PointPerfect](https://www.u-blox.com/sites/default/files/PointPerfect_ProductSummary_UBX-21024758.pdf) is u-blox GNSS augmentation service which is designed to provide high-precision GNSS corrections to suitable receivers to provide decimeter-level location accuracy.

+!!! warning
+    u-blox provides products and services to "B2B Customers".
+Only business customers are eligible to register for a Thingstream (PointPerfect) account.
+You may be required to demonstrate that the use of the combo breakout is in relation to your trade, business, craft or profession. u-blox products and services are not intended for individual consumer use.
+Please check the [u-blox Service Terms](https://cdn.sparkfun.com/assets/2/5/a/4/f/Service_Terms.pdf) before purchasing hardware.

 PointPerfect data is delivered through Thingstream.
 The first step is to [register with Thingstream](https://portal.thingstream.io/register) and then request an L-Band plan:

 <center>